-Dip Buying Trading Strategies That Work
+Dip Buying Swing Trading Strategies

 I started BTFDBot.com after 2 years of testing different trading strategies.
 The overall strategy I have settled on is to buy high quality dividend stocks when they are oversold, then sell them when they bounce.
 I have tested various different signals that show when a stock is oversold.
 This page summarises my results with each strategy.